antonycourtney/tad/NOTES.md

 [X] Fix tree open control to not accidentally replace a modified view.
 Options: replace current view, open in new window.
 File...Open should probably work the same
+[X] fix csvexport once we've gotten rid of appRtc (kill all refs to appRtc) [X] allow multiple csv files on command line
+[X] import on-demand of files
+[X] folder view of fs directory
-[ ] fix csvexport once we've gotten rid of appRtc (kill all refs to appRtc) [ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
+[ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
 [ ] Ability to save and open Tad files
 [ ] Opening a Tad file
 [ ] Change window title when loading new data set
 [ ] refresh db tree after File...Open
-[ ] change name of db for DuckDb from :memory:
+[-] change name of db for DuckDb from :memory:
 [ ] Smoke test select control for "in..." filter queries.
 Try one from Blueprint directly?
 [ ] Status bar in footer
 [ ] Query console
 [X] Parquet file support: --parquet argument
 [X] Parquet file support: .parquet suffix
-[ ] compressed, gzipped CSV file support
+[ ] compressed, gzipped CSV file support (supported by DuckDb?)
 [ ] Get rid of BigQuery support by default -- ~/tad.conf.json
 [ ] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3